TOP OF PAGE

 LEIPZIG is possibly Saxony's coolest city, a real playground for nomadic young creatives who have been displaced even by the fast-gentrifying German capital.
 But Leipzig is also a city of enormous history known as the Stadt der Helden (City of Heroes) for its leading role in the 1989 ‘Peaceful Revolution’ that helped bring the Cold War to an end.
 A trade-fair mecca since medieval times, the city is solidly in the sights of music lovers due to its intrinsic connection to the lives and work of Bach, Mendelssohn, and Wagner.
 Wandering around Leipzig is a pleasure in itself, with many of the blocks around the central Markt crisscrossed by historic shopping arcades, including the classic Mädlerpassage.

-Historical epicenter of the German Enlightenment, WEIMAR is an essential stop for anyone with a passion for German history and culture.
+Historical epicentre of the German Enlightenment, WEIMAR is an essential stop for anyone with a passion for German history and culture.
 A proverbial assemblage of intellectual and creative giants lived and worked here: Goethe, Schiller, Bach, Cranach, Liszt, Nietzsche, Gropius, Herder, Feininger, Kandinsky, and the list goes on.
 In summer, Weimar’s many parks and gardens lend themselves to the quiet contemplation of the town's intellectual and cultural onslaught, or to take a break from it.

 A little river courses through the Instagram-pretty ERFURT - a medieval pastiche of sweeping squares, time-worn alleyways, a house-lined bridge, and lofty church spires.
 Erfurt also boasts one of Germany's oldest universities, founded by rich merchants in 1392, where Martin Luther studied philosophy before becoming a monk at the local monastery.
 It's a refreshingly untouristed spot and well worth exploring.